johnnyshankman/hihat/README.md

 - [x] Support keyboard previous/next
 - [x] Fix the player UX on thin windows (400px)
 - [x] OSX song info in the menu bar tray thing
+- [ ] Copy/save album art for sharing
+- [ ] Ability to "hide" songs you don't actually want to see
+- [ ] Ability to "open in finder" so you can delete the song file itself
+- [ ] Ability to edit metadata of MP3s using a modal

 ![Screenshot 2023-11-04 at 10 50 26 PM](https://github.com/johnnyshankman/hihat/assets/6632701/c0c2e249-08bd-46d0-9487-3e89be56ff4f)